alirezagsm/Notify/README.md

 </h1>

 <p align="center">
-Share content to your gotify endpoint.
+Share content from Chrome/Edge to your Gotify endpoint.
 </p>

 ## Installation 🛠️